The Camp Program

 No campers may bring an animal to camp.

-CAMPERS WITH UPCOMING B’NAI/BN’NOT/BRIT MITZVAH
+CAMPERS WITH UPCOMING B’NAI/B’NOT/BRIT MITZVAH

 Please click here for updated information on how we support our campers with a Bar/Bat/Brit Mitzvah in the months after camp.